VeronikaRuliskova/help/docs/delivery-confirmations-and-incoming-sms.md

 ---

 ## Delivery confirmations and incoming SMS (answers)
 To receive dlr reports, please contact us with your DELIVERY_URL address of your script or DELIVERY_EMAIL address.
-Delivery reports are sent to DELIVERY_URL via HTTP method GET, see table 7.
+Delivery reports are sent to DELIVERY_URL via HTTP method GET.
+See table 7.
 See also “AppID” table 1a.

 ### TABLE 7 - DELIVERY CONFIRMATION PARAMETERS